 Success is a two-way street.
 And your employees are an investment: the more you put in, the more you get out.
 And nowhere is this more important than in the feedback you give.
-That’s why we’ve put together this list of ten top tips for encouraging more feedback at work, and how to build a workplace culture that celebrates giving and getting feedback.
+That’s why we’ve put together this list of ten top tips for encouraging more feedback at work.
+And how this builds a workplace culture that celebrates giving and getting feedback.

 - Manager feedback is most effective when it's regular

 - The right feedback tools make all the difference

 - Mix workplace feedback up with different methods

 - Set clear expectations around feedback at work

 - Feedback should be two-way

 - Positive feedback focuses on strength development

 - Keep a clear divide between positive and negative feedback